Skip to main content

 By listening to employee voices and taking their ideas onboard, employers can drive innovation, engage staff and bolster their hiring efforts.

 Research suggests that employees who feel their voice is heard are 4.6 times more likely to perform their best work.
-As a result, employers looking to boost productivity and engagement, and hit their long-term goals and objectives, need to tap into their employee knowledge base.
+As a result, employers looking to improve employee engagement and productivity, and hit their long-term goals and objectives, need to tap into their employee knowledge base.

 Central to this is recognising that employee voice exists, the importance of an effective strategy and successfully implementing one to unlock the benefits they can provide.